-If any engagement methods are deemed unsatisfactory or unsuccessful by the internal investments team, the matter will be escalated first to the CIO and, if necessary, to the Trustee.
+If any engagement methods are deemed unsatisfactory or unsuccessful and presents material risk, the matter will be escalated first to the CIO and, if necessary, to the Trustee.

 Transparency

 The Fund will seek to maintain an engagement register to track engagements.